 Chicago are still touring and making music.
 Their last album, Chicago XXXVI: Now, appeared in 2014.
 But the memory of Terry Kath is in danger of fading with each passing year, which is why in 2012, Kath’s daughter, Los Angeles club DJ Michelle Sinclair, decided to try to make a crowd-funded documentary about him.
-The result of her work, Searching For Terry: Discovering A Guitar Legend, is now complete and will hopefully find distribution at some point later this year.
+The result of her work, Searching For Terry: Discovering A Guitar Legend, was released in 2016.

 “I wanted to discover more about my dad and preserve his legacy,” says Sinclair, who was just two years old when Kath died.
 “But also because whenever you see those lists of Top Ten guitarists, he’s never on them.”

 Terry Kath is still the greatest guitarist most people have never heard of.
 Before Chicago’s sugar-coated 80s ballads, there was the freewheeling Chicago of the late 60s and 70s, best sampled on A Hit By Varese, Dialogue (Parts 1 & 2) and the massive hit 25 Or 6 To 4.
 Back then, Chicago albums featured wailing horns, grooving Hammond organ and head-spinning time signatures, all harnessed by Kath’s howling lead guitar.